egovernment/egovernment.github.io/_documentation/tutorial.markdown

 "Congratulations test1 test1.\n\nYou have completed the form.
 You are one step closer to complete following requests: \n- Company registration\n- Certificate of incentives"

+#### Hint

+Email notifications that relate to some status changes, are always configured by configuring triggers for two states.
+It's dictated by nature of in-memory engine, which doesn't recognize whether incoming update was invoked by _store_ or _restore_ action.
+The final trigger is resolved only when there was some time (technically _event loop_) gap between first (`preTrigger`) and second (`trigger`) trigger (and that won't happen in case of _restore_ action, where in one batch all object records are restored, so there's no _event loop_ gap between triggered events).

+- In case of Part A events it's agreed convention to set `preTrigger` to `guideProgress` property equaling `1` (that states guide was filled)
+- `trigger` should be about _progress_ property of data forms, which path is `dataForms/progress`

 ### 9. Configure some new status log

 #### `git checkout upstream/configure-new-status-log`